Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/duplication.rst

 --------

 .. figure:: /images/modeling-duplicate-example.jpg
-   :width: 620px

    The mesh ``Cone.006`` of object ``Cone.002`` is being edited.
    The mesh's Unique data-block ID name is highlighted in the Outliner.

 The cone in the middle has been (1) link duplicated to the left and (2) duplicated to the right.

 - The duplicated right cone is being edited, the original cone in the middle remains unchanged.
   The mesh data has been copied, not linked.